wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/button-without-user-input/includes/2-trigger-token.md

 Triggers can be added to both actions and conditions.

-Consider a **Send an email (V2)** action where you have the options to apply any of the above paraments in the body.
+Consider a **Send an email (V2)** action where you have the options to apply any of the above parameters in the body.

 ![Send email action](../media/send-email-action.png)